 This multi-MW range is specifically designed to address the large-scale (and decarbonized!) industrial and mobility needs.

-- But also: steel mills, coal-fired plants, thermal power stations (cooling system for alternators), metallurgy, glass production, electronic components,…,
+- And also: steel mills, coal-fired plants, thermal power stations (cooling system for alternators), metallurgy, glass production, electronic components, etc.

-- Large-capacity hydrogen stations : for large captive fleets (utility vehicles or public stations for passenger cars), but also to refill heavy transport modes (such as buses, trucks, trains, boats, …).
+- Large-capacity hydrogen stations : not only for large captive fleets (utility vehicles or public stations for passenger cars), but also to refill heavy-duty transport modes (such as buses, trucks, trains, boats, etc.).

 Did you know?

-Thanks to the “Carbon-Capture Utilization” even industrial pollutant emissions can be valorized.
-Captured before being rejected into the atmosphere, then added to hydrogen, the CO2 e missions help to create synthetic molecules that can be applied to new uses: methanol, bio-diesel, e-fuel,…
+Thanks to “Carbon-Capture Utilization”, even industrial pollutant emissions can be valorized.
+Captured before being ejected into the atmosphere, then added to hydrogen, the CO2 emissions help to create synthetic molecules that can be applied to new uses: methanol, biodiesel, e-fuel, and more!